The Kentucky Enslaved Church Records Database

 These Catholic baptismal records generally include the name of the child, the name of the mother, the name of the mother’s enslaver, and at least one sponsor (Godparent).
 In addition, some records also include the name of the father and the father’s enslaver.
 Given this detailed information, it is possible to identify many family groups with at least a mother and her children, and sometimes also including the father.

-So far, our staff has digitized the records for over 2,100 enslaved children who were baptized at ten Louisville-area churches in three counties: Jefferson, Nelson, and Marion.
-These records have been placed in a database that can be searched, both by children’s and enslaver’s names, and browsed, by church and by county (see Database Tools on left).
+So far, our staff has digitized the records for over 3,300 enslaved children who were baptized at 19 Louisville-area churches.
+These records have been placed in a database that can be searched, both by children’s and enslaver’s names, and browsed by both church and county (see Database Tools on left).

-As funding permits, we will add additional records from all of the remaining 13 Catholic Churches for which we have translations (in Jefferson, Nelson, Marion, Washington, Hardin, Casey, Meade, Union, and Daviess Counties), and begin transcribing and digitizing similar records kept by scores of other churches across Kentucky–including those associated with Baptist, Methodist, Episcopal, Presbyterian, and other denominations.
+With funding from the Sisters of Charity of Nazareth and the Sisters of Loretto, we will be adding additional records from all of the remaining 4 Catholic Churches for which we have translations.
+We then hope to begin transcribing and digitizing similar records kept by scores of other churches across Kentucky–including those associated with Baptist, Methodist, Episcopal, Presbyterian, and other denominations.
 If you or your congregation would like to make a donation to support this work, you can do so here.